actionml/universal-recommender/README.md

 	        "appName": "handmade",
 	        "indexName": "urindex",
 	        "typeName": "items",
-	        "comment": "must have data for the first event or the model will not build, other events are optional" "eventNames": ["purchase", "view"]
+	        "comment": "must have data for the first event or the model will not build, other events are optional", "eventNames": ["purchase", "view"]
 	      }
 	    }